Deven1991/E-Commerce-Back-End/README.md

 ## Demo

 Walkthrough video that shows the POST, PUT, and DELETE routes for products and tags being tested in Insomnia.

+- Creating the schema from the MySQL shell, seeding the database from the command line, and starting the application's server

+-Demonstrating GET routes for all categories, all products, and all tags being tested in Insomnia.

+-Demonstrating GET routes for a single category, a single product, and a single tag being tested in Insomnia.

+-Demonstrating POST, PUT, and DELETE routes for categories, products, and tags being tested in Insomnia.

 ## Questions